VMois/vmois.github.io/_posts/2021-06-20-timed-cache-python.md

 ---
 layout: post
-title: Make underlying cache methods available for timed LRU cache in Python 3
+title: How to make underlying cache methods available in timed LRU cache in Python?
-tags: [python, cache]
+tags: [python, caching]
 comments: false
 readtime: true
+slug: python-timed-lru-cache-methods
 ---

 We know that cache can greatly speed up a load of frequently used data